 Here’s an example of how Git branches are useful.
 Let’s say you need to work on a new feature for a website.
 You create a new branch and start working.
 You haven’t finished your new feature, but you get a request to make a rush change that needs to go live on the site today.
 You switch back to the master branch, make the change, and push it live.
 Then you can switch back to your new feature branch and finish your work.
 When you’re done, you merge the new feature branch into the master branch and both the new feature and rush change are kept!

 When you merge two branches (or merge a local and remote branch) you can sometimes get a conflict.
 For example, you and another developer unknowingly both work on the same part of a file.
 The other developer pushes their changes to the remote repo.
 When you then pull them to your local repo you’ll get a merge conflict.
 Luckily Git has a way to handle conflicts, so you can see both sets of changes and decide which you want to keep.

 Pull requests are a way to discuss changes before merging them into your codebase.
 Let’s say you’re managing a project.
 A developer makes changes on a new branch and would like to merge that branch into the master.
 They can create a pull request to notify you to review their code.
 You can discuss the changes, and decide if you want to merge it or not.

 We hope this has clarified what Git is and how it can improve your workflow.
 You can learn Git in our class Git Going: An Intro to Git, which you can attend in NYC or live online.
-This class is part of our Front-End Web Development Certificate and Full-Stack Web Development Certificate programs and Git is used throughout our web development classes and part-time web bootcamps.
+This class is part of our Front-End Web Development Certificate and Full-Stack Web Development Certificate programs, as well as all of our other web development certificate programs.